Here are some frequently asked questions about how Tax1099 works with Bill.com.

 How do I connect Tax1099 with my Bill.com account?

-For a video tutorial and written setup instructions, review the Connect with Tax1099 article.
+For a video tutorial and written setup instructions, review the Connect with Tax1099 article at the bottom of this page.

 Where do I find the link to the Tax1099 app in Bill.com?